MiddletonCommunityVoice/services-list/content/care-services/Lighthouse-Project.md

 Easy wheelchair access from the rooftop car park or via the lift on the mall

-Open Mon - Fri  9.30am to 4.30pm
+** Open Mon - Fri  9.30am to 4.30pm **

 Lots of activities

-Meeting rooms available
+*Meeting rooms available for hire.*
+Different sizes to fit from 2 to 120 people in various layouts